Benchmark Run 101: How to Measure Your Running Progress

 Everyone should do a benchmark run at the beginning of a training plan.
 The first week of training is a good time to do your benchmark.
 After that, it depends on your training plan length but generally, I recommend doing benchmark runs every other week for shorter training plans (1- to 2-month training programs), and for longer training programs, do benchmark runs at least once a month.

-To avoid overtraining, take an easy day or rest day after your benchmark workout since it is a hard workout.
+To avoid overtraining, take an easy day or rest day after your benchmark workout since it is a speed training day, which is categorized as a hard workout.

 Your Running Program